scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

     tpt: universe.Tree = <type ?>
     body: universe.Tree = 1

 Type arguments are [type definitions](#type-definition) and value arguments are [val definitions](#val-and-var-definitions).
-Inferred return type is represented as [empty type](/overviews/quasiquotes/type-details.html#empty-type).
-If body of the method is [empty expression](/overviews/quasiquotes/expression-details.html#empty) it means that method is abstract.
+The inferred return type is represented as an [empty type](/overviews/quasiquotes/type-details.html#empty-type).
+If the body of the method is an [empty expression](/overviews/quasiquotes/expression-details.html#empty) it means that method is abstract.

-Alternatively you can also deconstruct arguments separating implicit and non-implicit parameters:
+Alternatively you can also deconstruct arguments, separating implicit and non-implicit parameters:

     scala> val q"def g(...$paramss)(implicit ..$implparams) = $body" =
                q"def g(x: Int)(implicit y: Int) = x + y"